Aidge demonstration#

 Generate an export in C++#

-In this example we will generate a generic C++ export.
-This export is not based on the cpu
+In this example, a generic C++ export is generated.
+This export is independent of the previously configured backend_cpu

-In this example we will create a standalone export which is abstracted from the Aidge platform.
+.
+It produces a standalone output, abstracted from the Aidge platform.

 !ls myexport